BoyangGu1/MIMIC-Admission-Summary/README.md

 # MIMIC-Admission-Summary

 This repository is served for the presentation and reproduction of the master thesis of Boyang Gu.
-The project developed a comprehensice dataset for brief hospital course summarization and trained several models that achieve good performance.
+The project developed a comprehensice dataset for brief hospital course summarization and trained several models that achieve SOTA performance.

 ## Setup